Sakuramachi-mae Station

 Sakuramachi-mae Station (桜町前駅, Sakuramachi-mae-eki) is a railway station in the city of Nishio, Aichi, Japan, operated by Meitetsu.

 Lines

 Sakuramachi Station is served by the Meitetsu Nishio Line, and is located 13.0 kilometers from the starting point of the line at Shin Anjō.

 Station layout

 The station has one side platform serving a single bi-directional track.
 The station has automated ticket machines, Manaca automated turnstiles and is unattended.

-Adjacent stations

 Station history

 Sakuramachi-mae Station was opened on October 5, 1928 as Chūgaku-mae Station (中学前駅, Chūgaku-mae-eki) on the privately held Hekikai Electric Railway.
 Hekikai Electric Railway merged with the Meitetsu Group on May 1, 1944.
 It was renamed to its present name on December 1, 1949.
 The station has been unattended since February 1967.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 1641 passengers daily (boarding passengers only).